Geometry of hyperfields: Introduction

 From our point of view, Baker and Bowler's framework could be seen as an investigation of a Grassmannian over various hyperfields (see, the cryptomorphic axiomatization of matroids over hyperfields via Grassmann-Pl\"{u}cker functions in \cite{baker2016matroids}).
 Hence, one is induced to wonder what we can say when we replace a Grassmannian with other algebraic varieties, or schemes in general (Question \ref{question}).

 \begin{rmk} One partial answer for Question \ref{question} is initially given by Connes and Consani.
-In \cite{con3}, Connes and Consani show that there exists a set-bijection between any scheme $X$ over $\mathbb{Z}$ and the set $X(\mathbb{K})$ of $\mathbb{K}$-rational points of $X$, where $\mathbb{K}$ is the Krasner hyperfield. \end{rmk}
+In \cite{con3}, Connes and Consani show that there exists a set-bijection between any scheme $X$ over $\mathbb{Z}$ and the set $X(\mathbb{K})$ of $\mathbb{K}$-rational points of $X$, where $\mathbb{K}$ is the Krasner hyperfield.
+In this paper, we refine this theorem into a homeomorphism. \end{rmk}

-In this paper, we consider three particular topological spaces which appear in algebraic geometry, namely schemes, Berkovich analytification of schemes , and real schemes.\\ Very roughly, the underlying set of the Berkovich analytification $\Xan$ of an algebraic variety $X$ over a field $k$ with a complete non-Archimedean valuation $\nu$ consists of pairs of point $x \in X$ and a valuation $\tilde{\nu}$ on the residue field $k(x)$ at $x$ which extends $\nu$ (see, \S \ref{berkovich} for some details). \\ The real spectrum $\Sper A$ of a commutative ring $A$ is an enrichment of the prime spectrum $\Spec A$ consisting of pairs $(\mathfrak{p},P)$ of a prime ideal $\mathfrak{p}$ of $A$ and an ordering $P$ of the residue field $k(\mathfrak{p})$.
-Once we globalize this construction, we obtain the real scheme $X_r$ associated to a scheme $X$ (see, \S\ref{spaceoforderings} for some details). \\
+In this paper, we consider three particular topological spaces which appear in algebraic geometry, namely schemes, Berkovich analytification of schemes , and real schemes.
+Very roughly, the underlying set of the Berkovich analytification $X^{\textrm{an}}$ of an algebraic variety $X$ over a field $k$ with a complete non-Archimedean valuation $\nu$ consists of pairs of point $x \in X$ and a valuation $\tilde{\nu}$ on the residue field $k(x)$ at $x$ which extends $\nu$ (see \S \ref{berkovich} for some details).

+The real spectrum $\Sper A$ of a commutative ring $A$ is an enrichment of the prime spectrum $\Spec A$ consisting of pairs $(\mathfrak{p},P)$ of a prime ideal $\mathfrak{p}$ of $A$ and an ordering $P$ of the residue field $k(\mathfrak{p})$.
+Once we globalize this construction, we obtain the real scheme $X_r$ associated to a scheme $X$ (see \S\ref{spaceoforderings} for some details).

 Our main result is that the aforementioned spaces arise as sets of rational points over certain hyperfields in a functorial way.
 To be precise, we prove the following theorem.